athityakumar/DashVis/README.md

 [(Back to top)](#table-of-contents)

 - [x] Tables : Create, Update and Delete functionalities for Rows and Columns.
-- [x] Collections : Create, Update and Delete functionalities.
+- [x] Folders : Create, Update and Delete functionalities.
 - [ ] Custom Table Template : Create, Update and Delete functionalities.
-- [ ] Ability to share Tables / Collections, with Public / specific user, with specific access level (read, write or admin).
+- [ ] Ability to share Tables / Folders, with Public / specific user, with specific access level (read, write or admin).
 - [ ] Charts : Create, Update and Delete functionalities.
 - [ ] Optimize application to reload only specific parts of website with AJAX.
 - [ ] Support scrapers to feed real-time data into a specific Table.